Coursework – Online Training – Immersion Programs – Certifications

 - Facebook Blueprint is an online resource for spot-learning about a specific marketing function or pursuing a certificate pathway.
 Both Facebook and Instagram are covered.

 - Local and online courses through universities: with the growth of available learning paths, many universities have developed programs geared specifically toward adult learners.
-A few you might want to consider are the Digital Marketing Certificate program from eCornell or the Wharton Certificate in Digital Marketing available through edX.
+A few you might want to consider are the Digital Marketing Certificate program from eCornell or the University of Maryland Certificate in Digital Marketing available through edX.

 - Intuit is the company that created QuickBooks, one of the most widely used small business accounting software packages.
 On their training site, you can choose from online and in-person certification programs